How to minimise service issues & strengthen customer relationships

 Proactive customer service and prevention strategies can help your business create stronger customer relationships, minimise service issues, encourage repeat business and attract new clients.

-Step 1: Educating your customers for a smooth service experience
+Step 1: Educate your customers for a smooth service experience

 This empowers customers to take actions that reduce the risk of future problems, fostering a sense of control over the situation.
 "I just assumed" is never nice to hear!